Well Child Check Ups

 - 6 – 8 weeks

 - 6 months

 - 3 years

 - Annually thereafter through their 18th birthday.
 Teen sports physicals are included in the well exam, if needed.

-At each well-child visit, there is an age-appropriate pre-visit questionnaire that focuses on developmental milestones, nutrition, safety, emotional well-being, and other recommendations.
+At each well-child checkup, there is an age-appropriate pre-visit questionnaire that focuses on child development milestones, nutrition, safety, emotional well-being, and other recommendations.
 That questionnaire is part of the exam and discussions with parents.